-All activates for this program are complete and all invoices have been paid by LMDC.
+All activates for this program are complete and all invoices have been paid by LMDC and the project is complete

 2. Tribute in Light-

 From the above allocated amount, approximately \$86,000 remains, which will be allocate to the Tribute in Light Project in 2010 and 2011, along \$695,000 from PAP 8.
 All activities are complete for the 2009 Tribute and Light Project.